trek-view/image-timestamper/README.md

 * mode
 	- manual (must specify start datetime AND interval e.g. start time 2020-01-09:11:00:47:003 and interval 5 second)
-	- offset (specify time in seconds that should be applied to existing `DateTimeOriginal` values)
+	- offset (specify time in seconds that should be applied to existing `DateTimeOriginal` or all `*CreateDate` values)
-	- inherit (inherit originaldatetime from gpsdatetime, in the case of video this is the first gpsdatetime value reported)
+	- inherit (inherit originaldatetime or all `*CreateDate` from gpsdatetime, in the case of video this is the first gpsdatetime value reported)
-	- reverse (inherit gpsdatetime from `originaldatetime` (photo) or `MediaCreateDate` for videos)
+	- reverse (inherit gpsdatetime from `originaldatetime` (photo) or `CreateDate` for videos)

+## Output

+**Video files**

+The video outputted to the output folder will contain all original metadata, but with updated timestamps from script for all `CreateDate` values

+**Photo files**

+The photo file(s) outputted will contain all original metadata, but with updated timestamps from script for `DateTimeOriginal` values.

 ## Support